talmeym/regurgitator-all/README.md

 the output for this example would be ```"The result was player wins"```.

-(the above shows programmatic use of [regurgitator-core](https://talmeym.github.io/regurgitator-core#regurgitator-core). to see how regurgitator can help you over http or mq, with or without writing code, see [web](https://talmeym.github.io/regurgitator-extensions-web#regurgitator-extensions-web) or [mq](https://talmeym.github.io/regurgitator-extensions-mq#regurgitator-extensions-mq) or follow links below to some reference projects)
+(the above shows programmatic use of [regurgitator-core](https://talmeym.github.io/regurgitator-core#regurgitator-core). to see how regurgitator can help you over http or jms, with or without writing code, see [web](https://talmeym.github.io/regurgitator-extensions-web#regurgitator-extensions-web) or [mq](https://talmeym.github.io/regurgitator-extensions-mq#regurgitator-extensions-mq) or follow links below to some reference projects)

 ## reference projects